For more opportunities to connect in fellowship or a social setting, view the Fellowship page.

 LOGOS Spiritual Growth Classes

 Come learn, ask, and grow!
 Bring a friend!
-All LOGOS classes meet at 9:30 on Sunday mornings either in the library or the parlor.
+All LOGOS classes meet at 9:15 on Sunday mornings in the Library.
+Childcare available.

 Be You, Be Loved, Belong classes

 Be You, Be Loved, Belong is a three-hour course with Rev. Diane that connects you with University UMC through shared stories, giftedness, and calling.
 Completing this course provides the entry point for membership, adult baptism, or baptism for your child at University United Methodist Church.